-Taking a look at glaucoma cure, it cannot be fully prevented.
-However early diagnosis could help in controlling it.
+Taking a look at the glaucoma cure, it cannot be fully cured.
+However, early diagnosis could help in controlling it.

-Some of the best ways to ensure we catch glaucoma early are
+Some of the best ways to ensure we detect glaucoma early are

 The doctor would take a look at the patient’s medical history and conduct a thorough eye examination.
 They may also opt to perform other tests.
 These tests are quick and pain-free.

 Depending on the type of glaucoma, the doctor may choose to treat it using the following methods or even a combination of the methods.